uswds/uswds-site/pages/patterns/create-a-profile/pronouns.md

 Follow this pattern when you are planning on referring to the person using pronouns instead of their name.

 ## What's the solution
 Provide a text entry field that supports a rich array of special characters and accents that allows the user to inform you of their pronouns.
-If you plan to use this pattern for any automated communications you may need to consider a different approach.
+This pattern best supports verbal communication.
+This pattern is not appropriate for automated communication.

 ## Guidance